mahdi-hamdii/DevopsDoc/Airflow/readme.md

 ```
 - `.airflowignore`: as a best practice always put a .airflowignore file in your DAGs folder. it specifies the directories or files in the DAGs folder that Airflow should ignore.
 - If you want to see the logs for your dag run you should exec into the airflow docker and then cd into `/logs/scheduler` in which you will find for each day a folder and the folder latest with the latest date.
+- `airflow run`: run a single task instance.
+- `airflow list_dags`: list all dags.
+- `airflow dag_state`: get the status of a DAG run.
+- `airflow task_state`: Get the status of a Task instance.
+- `airflow test`: Test a task instance without checking for dependencies or recording its state in the db.
 ## START DATE & SCHEDULE INTERVAL:
 - `execution_date`
 - `start_date`: can be set to a value in the past or future.
 If you set it to the futur the scheduler will wait for that date to come.
 If you set it to the past it will execute all the previous runs unless you specify the option `catchup: false`.